emguse/rubaiyat/README.md

 - **Input by**: Takashi Tsuchiya (土屋隆)
 - **Proofread by**: Noriko Takayanagi (高柳典子)

-All information regarding the original text, author, translator, and bibliographic details are provided by Aozora Bunko.
-The data is freely available for use, distribution, and adaptation under Japanese copyright law as the work is in the public domain.
-For further information, visit [Aozora Bunko](https://www.aozora.gr.jp/).
+This data is a public domain work under Japanese copyright law.
+For more information about public domain, please see [here](https://www.bunka.go.jp/seisaku/chosakuken/hokaisei/kantaiheiyo_chosakuken/1411890.html).